canonical/rockcraft/docs/tutorial/flask.rst

 Create the Flask application
 ============================

-Start by creating the "Hello, world" Flask application that we will use for this tutorial.
+Start by creating the "Hello, world" Flask application that we'll use for this tutorial.

 Create a ``requirements.txt`` file, copy the following text into it and then